FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ![System Diagram](../images/system_diagram.jpg)

 - The green area delimits the AIE-ML domain;
-- The blue area is the Pl domain;
+- The blue area is the PL domain;
 - The orange area represents CIPS, NoC and DDR.

 |Kernel|Type|Comment|